flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 3. Create a shared folder for this group at `/home/engineers`.

-    - Command to create the shared folder:sudo mkdir /home/engineers
+    - Command to create the shared folder: sudo mkdir /home/engineers

 4. Change ownership on the new engineers' shared folder to the `engineers` group.